 For their railroad & ship dinner banquet, a enormous horseshoe-shaped table dominated the center of the “Music & Picture Room”.
 From archival records, the Huntington seating chart shows seating along both inside & outside of the large horseshoe.
 Mr. Collis P. Huntington sat at the head of the table with the guests of honor flanking his left & right.

-The SPRR & CPRR with President Huntington, spared no expense on the 14 full-course dinner on May 7, 1898.
+The SPRR & CPRR with President Huntington, spared no expense on the elaborate 4 full-course dinner on May 7, 1898.
 Also, giving a nod to California foods like California artichokes & Pacific Coast crab legs in their soup.
 The dinner menu was fabulous as followed:

 The dinner guests dined first on Blue Point Oysters (the Best oysters) served on the half shell on crushed ice.
 The fresh oysters served on special oyster plates (probably French Limoges with room for 5 raw oysters).
 That special night Rudesheinier, a sweet German wine or sherry was served with oysters.

 This is a lovely dipping sauce for fresh shucked oysters.
 Serve with fresh lemon wedges.